Java Operators - Types, Examples and Precedence

 Operator Type Symbols Description

-Arithmetic +, −, *, /, % Used for basic mathematical operations.
+Arithmetic +, -, *, /, % Used for mathematical operations.

-Assignment =, +=, −=, *=, /=, %= Assign values to variables, possibly with operations.
+Assignment =, +=, -=, *=, /=, %= Used to assign values.

-Relational >, <, >=, <=, !=, == Compare two values; result is boolean (true/false).
+Relational >, <, >=, <=, !=, == Used to compare values.

-Conditional (Ternary) ? : Shortcut for if-else decision making.
+Ternary ? : Shortcut for if-else.

-Shift <<, >>, >>> Shift bits left or right.
+Shift <<, >>, >>> Used to shift bits left or right.

 1. Arithmetic Operator